 Then your child may be asked to do a revision.
 After one or more revisions of the draft, the teacher might help your child with the final edit — focusing on spelling, capitalizing proper nouns and the first word of a sentence, and adding a period at the end.
-These steps — prewriting, doing a first draft, revising their work, and editing the final piece — helps first graders learn all the important parts of writing: gathering and recalling information, organizing their thoughts, strengthening and clarifying their ideas, and improving grammar and presentation.
+These steps — prewriting, doing a first draft, revising their work, and editing the final piece — helps first graders learn all the important parts of writing: gathering and recalling information, organizing their thoughts, strengthening and clarifying their ideas, and improving grammar.

-In their writing, this means that kids will pull information from various books, websites, class presentations, and other experiences to form their opinions, arguments, and even stories.
+In their writing, this means that kids will pull information from books, websites, class presentations, and other experiences to form their opinions, arguments, and even stories.
 When they use this information, they should be able to recall where they learned the facts they’re including and organize them into their own writing.
-An example in the standards you might expect to see your child working on: reading a few “how to” books and mimicking the new structure to write their own instructions — in order!
+An example you may see your child working on: reading a “how to” book and mimicking the writing structure to write their own instructions for something — in order!
 (For great practice, check out our pizza recipe worksheet.)

 “I go’ed there,” no more!

 Get ready for your first grader’s grammar — in the form of noun-verb agreement, adjectives, sentence complexity, and punctuation — to leap forward.
-First graders learn to use singular and plural nouns with matching verbs in simple past, present, and future forms (e.g. I walked home., He runs home., They will skip home.), common, proper, and possessive nouns (e.g. sister, Shawn, Shawn’s); articles (e.g. a and the) and determiners (e.g. this and that), pronouns (e.g. I, me, my, they, them, their, anyone, and everything), common adjectives (e.g. good, happy, sad, small, cold, and pretty), and increasingly difficult prepositions like during, beyond, and toward.
+First graders learn to use singular and plural nouns with matching verbs in simple past, present, and future tenses.
+They also learn to use commas.

 What about handwriting?